 OverviewThe "glacier" is somewhat of an unusual and interesting feature for Utah.
-A perhaps little known fact is that the glacier used to have some rather large (by Rockies standards) and visible crevasses before the "Dust Bowl Drought" of the 1930's*.
+A perhaps little known fact is that the glacier reportedly used to have some distinct (by Rockies standards) and visible crevasses before the "Dust Bowl Drought" of the 1930's*.
 Some of the old photos are available at BYU or in Kelsey's book on Timpanogos, and one is posted in the section below.

-After the 1930's drought, much of the glacier melted and has never recovered.
+After the 1930's drought, much of the glacier/surface snow melted and has never recovered.
+As far as I know, no crevasses were ever mentioned between the dust bowl drought and 1994.
 Also after the Dust Bowl Drought, the glacier was thought to be more of a perpetual snowfield over a rock glacier until the surface snow completely (or almost completely) melted for the first time in the drought of 1994.
 During that year a large crevasse opened up in the talus, revealing glacial ice below.
 For now it appears the glacier survives and is protected under the talus.
 The surface snow and ice also completely melted (or at least almost completely melted) in 2003.

-The Timpanogos Glacier in 1908This is the Timpanogos Glacier as it appeared in the early 1900’s and before.
+The Timpanogos Glacier in 1908This is the Timpanogos Glacier as it appeared in 1908 (normal snow year).
 Notice the crevasse in the photo.
 One trip report from 1912 makes the statement that the glacier had “a series of beautiful crevasses” to pass on route to the summit.